gsoulie/Mobile-App-Development/ionic-2.md

 $ keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000
 ```

-You’ll first be prompted to create a password for the keystore.
+You will first be prompted to create a password for the keystore.
 Then, answer the rest of the nice tools’s questions and when it’s all done, you should have a file called **my-release-key.keystore** created in the current directory.

 **Note:** Make sure to save this file somewhere safe, if you lose it you won’t be able to submit updates to your app!